Super Bowl XXIX: Officials

 Jerry Markbreit became the first official to serve as referee in four Super Bowls, a record that still stands.

 Officials wore a black armband with number 42 to honor umpire Dave Hamilton, who died on January 9 at age 61 due to liver failure.
 Hamilton had completed his 20th season as an NFL official in 1994.

 The day after the Super Bowl, Donnie Hampton, who had been a field judge since 1988, died of a heart attack at age 47.
+The officiating crew for the Pro Bowl one week later wore a second armband with Hampton's number 44.